brianhouse/art_and_code/units/3_indeterminacy/lecture.md

   <img src="code/canvas_6.png" width=500 /><br />
 </p>

 Now we're getting somewhere.
-If you play with the parameters, and add in more of the drawing tools we've learned previously, you can get an increasingly more interesting result:
+If you play with the arguments, and add in more of the drawing tools we've learned previously, you can get an increasingly more interesting result:

 ```py
 size(500, 400)